DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/paging.md

 [SOURCE](https://github.com/DevExpress/devextreme-reactive/tree/master/packages/dx-react-demos/src/bootstrap3/paging/local-paging.jsx)

-In this example, we use the uncontrolled mode by specifying just a starting active page number via the `defaultCurrentPage` property of the `PagingState` plugin.
+In this example, we use the uncontrolled mode and specify only the initial active page number via the `defaultCurrentPage` property of the `PagingState` plugin.
 After that the grid will manage paging state changes internally.

 ## Controlled Paging State